 Performance planning, as with all other steps, is a collaborative process between the manager and employee, although there will always be some elements that are non-negotiable.
 Begin with the job description and identify major job expectations; expectations then can be clarified for each major area.

-Using the performance planning document as a reference document, the employee and manager then should regularly monitor progress against goals, problem solve road blocks, re-assess goals, change goals as business direction changes, and re-evaluate training and resource needs.
-This is where the conversation is critical and often where the follow through sometimes falls down.
+Using the performance plan as a reference document, the employee and manager then should regularly monitor progress against goals, problem-solve road blocks, re-assess goals, change goals as business direction changes, and re-evaluate training and resource needs.
+This is where the conversation is critical and often where the follow-through sometimes falls down.
 Performance planning and ongoing performance feedback are critical because they facilitate continuous improvement and aid open communication.

 4. Improve Productivity Through Better Goal Management

 Regular goal tracking allows for the opportunity to provide feedback as needed, make adjustments to performance plans, tackle obstacles and prepare contingencies for missed deadlines.
-Without a mechanism to regularly track progress against goals, the ongoing, cyclical nature of the process falls apart.
+Without a mechanism to regularly track progress against goals, the ongoing, cyclical nature of the process falls apart and productivity dips.